monimoyd/15A_Generate_Mask_Depth_Dataset/README.md

      We need to show the statistics of the generated images as well as create a gallery

-# 2. Link ot Gdrive for the images
+# 2. Link to Gdrive for the images

      https://drive.google.com/open?id=1o5hPttBP_x5GD37AFYJQ41rvJ9Xdb8n0